Mauve Pagé is Publication Design lecturer with Publishing @ SFU.

-Over the past ten years, Mauve has worked as in-house designer for both large commercial presses (including Penguin Canada, Harbour Publishing, and Whitecap Books) and small local ones (such as McKellar & Martin, Talonbooks, and TouchWood Editions).
+Over the past fourteen years, Mauve has worked as in-house designer for both large commercial presses (including Penguin Canada, Harbour Publishing, and Whitecap Books) and small local ones (such as McKellar & Martin, Talonbooks, and TouchWood Editions).
 She has designed for university presses (UBC Press and Oxford University Press Canada), and for journals and magazines (L’Actualité; The Coast, Geist).
 She specializes in illustrated books such as cookbooks and children’s books.
 Her work has been recognized by the Alcuin Society Awards for Excellence in Book Design in Canada, PubWest Book Design Awards, and Gourmand World Cookbook Awards.

 Mauve is originally from Montreal & Ottawa, and she is a fan of goats, baking bread, knitting, and bookbinding.
 She lives in Vancouver with her partner, young daughter, and her dog, Riker.